 1. Supports a Healthy Metabolism

 ATP is the fuel that the body runs off of and its main source of energy.
-(3) ATP is created in the mitochondria of cells, and copper is needed for this production to properly take place.
-Copper acts as a catalyst in the reduction of molecular oxygen to water, which is the chemical reaction that takes place when ATP is synthesized.
+It is created in the mitochondria of cells, and copper is needed for ATP production to properly take place.
+Copper acts as a catalyst in the reduction of molecular oxygen to water, which is the chemical reaction that takes place during the creation of ATP.

 Copper also makes protein more available to the body by freeing up iron in the blood, making it better utilized.
-Because it influences ATP and protein metabolism, it is important for general healing of the body’s muscles, joints, and tissue and for maintaining high energy levels.
+Because it influences ATP and protein metabolism, it is important for general healing of the body’s muscles, joints and tissue.
+It’s also vital for maintaining high energy levels.

 3. Needed for Proper Brain Function